Hokuetsu Corporation

 Mar.
 1966

-Reconstruction of Niigata Mill is completed (transfer of No. 2 machine and introduction of No. 3 machine also completed)
+Reconstruction of Niigata Mill is completed (transfer of No. 2 machine and introduction of No. 3 machine are also completed)

 Aug.
 1968